RiverGlide/CukeSalad/README.md

       end
     end

-Now we've explained the task, we need to define the role that performs it.
-In this example, we need to explain how the `CalculatingIndividual` role works...
+Now we've explained the _task_, we need to define the _role_ that performs it.
+In this example, we need to explain how the `CalculatingIndividual` _role_ works...

 ## Create Roles

-We explain a role by creating a new file called `features/roles/calculating_individual.rb`
+We explain a _role_ by creating a new file called `features/roles/calculating_individual.rb`

     class CalculatingIndividual